OLTP on seven engines, OLAP on three — addressed natively.

 A consistent transaction model across the supported engines.
 Read-only and read-write transactions, savepoints, optimistic-concurrency hints and engine-specific isolation levels — surfaced uniformly so application code does not have to special-case per engine.

-The dictionary captures the data model — tables, columns, types, constraints, indexes — and the schema compiler emits the engine-specific DDL.
-Schema changes are dictionary changes, recompiled and applied; the contract between application and data tier is the dictionary, not the raw engine.
+The metadata repository captures the data model — tables, columns, types, constraints, indexes — and the schema compiler emits the engine-specific DDL.
+Schema changes are metadata changes, recompiled and applied; the contract between application and data tier is the metadata repository, not the raw engine.

 Why this matters for modernisation